brunoamancio/TangleNet/README.md

 Option 2 - Use your browser:
 http://localhost:14265/?command=TangleNet.view&tail=

-The tail parameter is the transaction with index 0 in the bundle with the web content.
+The tail parameter is the hash of the transaction with index 0 in the bundle with the web content.

 ## Examples